4 Fresh Foods You Shouldn't Keep in Your Refrigerator

 Pictured recipe: Air-Fryer Broccoli & Cheese Baked Potatoes

 Potatoes like cool, not cold temperatures.
-They do best at around 45 degrees F, which is about 10 degrees warmer than the average refrigerator.
+They do best at around 45 degrees Fahrenheit, which is about 10 degrees warmer than the average refrigerator.
 Most of us don't have a root cellar (a cool, dark place to store root vegetables like potatoes), so keeping them in a paper bag in a coolish spot (like a pantry) is best.
 Why paper?
-It's more breathable then plastic so potatoes won't succumb to rot as easily.
+It's more breathable than plastic, so the potatoes won't succumb to rot as easily.
 And why not the fridge?
-Storing potatoes at cold temperatures converts their starch to sugar more quickly, which can affect the flavor, texture and the way they cook.
+Storing potatoes at cold temperatures converts their starch to sugar more quickly, which can affect their flavor, texture and the way they cook.

 Pictured recipe: Sautéed Peppers & Onions

 Keeping these produce items out of the fridge will actually help improve their quality and shelf life.
-Worth a mention-some produce, like avocados and stone fruit, can stay out on the counter to ripen and then be moved into the fridge to slow down the ripening process.
-So the bottom line on storing avocados is store hard, unripe avocados on your counter and store ripe avocados in your refrigerator if you're not going to eat them right away.
+Worth a mention: Some produce, like avocados and stone fruit, can stay out on the counter to ripen and then be moved into the fridge to slow down the ripening process.
+So store hard unripe avocados, peaches and other stone fruit on your counter until ripe, then transfer the ripened fruits to your refrigerator if you're not going to eat them right away.